c99rahul/base.css/README.md

 Your input is valuable in shaping this project further.

-If you have any feedback or questions about Zero CSS, please don't hesitate to reach out to me on Twitter, or as already mentioned, feel free to open an issue if you thin it's worth it.
+If you have any feedback or questions about Zero CSS, please don't hesitate to [reach out to me on Twitter](https://twitter.com/c99rahul), or as already mentioned, feel free to open an issue if you thin it's worth it.

 ## Acknowledgements

-I would like to express gratitude to the creators of Meyer's Reset, HTML5 Reset, and Normalize.css for inspiring this project.
+I would like to express gratitude to the creators of [Meyer's Reset](https://meyerweb.com/eric/tools/css/reset/), [HTML5 Reset](http://html5doctor.com/html-5-reset-stylesheet/), and [Normalize.css](https://necolas.github.io/normalize.css/) for inspiring this project.

 ## License

 Zero CSS is licensed under the MIT License.
 Feel free to use, modify, and distribute it as needed.

----
+### Currently in alpha

-Note: Zero CSS is currently in beta.
+Zero CSS is currently in alpha stage.
 Use with caution in production environments.